-1. Strawberry French toast muffin cups
+1. French toast muffins

 2. Breakfast tacos

 The great thing about breakfast tacos (besides the fact that they’re breakfast tacos) is that they’re open to interpretation.
 Kids will get a kick out of being able to whip up their own creations with a few simple ingredients that are mostly likely already in the house.
 For the ultimate breakfast taco, use this photo from Rusty Taco Arizona for inspo.

 3. Yogurt parfait